meghanlazier/100-days-of-code/log.md

 **Today's Progress**: Halfway through week of of SuperHi!
 Last week of the course.

 **Thoughts:** Need some time for debugging code tomorrow.

+### Day 19: January 4, 2018

+**Today's Progress**: Finished my first course in SuperHi!
+Now on to a bit more of the homework.

+**Thoughts:** The Javascript seemed to move really fast at the end of the Superhi tutorial.
+Planning on jumping back in to Free Code Camp to get more of a solid foundation before doing anything more complex.